Sign in

 - Available in Shielded and Unshielded varieties.

-In 1995, Category 5 cable was introduced.
-It provided 100 Mbps network speeds with 100 MHz bandwidth and could send network data packets up to 100 meters (328 feet) without amplification.
-The cable's capabilities were a big leap forward, but they pale in comparison to what came next: Cat5e, or enhanced Category 5, cables.
-This improved version of Cat5 cabling was able to push the data transfer rate to 1 Gbps — ten times the previous rate.
-Even though this type of cable is more than 20 years old by now, it is still very popular and widely used.
-Newer standards have emerged since then, with Cat6 and Cat6a being officially recognized by the Telecommunications Industry Association (TIA), with Cat7 and Cat8 still waiting to receive the TIA's blessing.
+In 1995, Category 5 cable was introduced, offering 100 Mbps network speeds and a 100 MHz bandwidth that could transmit data up to 100 meters (328 feet) without amplification.
+Although a big leap forward at the time, it soon gave way to the enhanced Category 5e cables, pushing data transfer rates up to 1 Gbps — ten times the speed of its predecessor.
+Despite being over two decades old, Cat5e remains highly popular and widely used today.
+Subsequent standards like Cat6 and Cat6a have been officially recognized by the Telecommunications Industry Association (TIA), while Cat7 and Cat8 are still awaiting formal approval.

 Cat6 (Category 6)